phylliswany/DS-Interview-Preparation/Statistical-Inference.md

 * The normal distribution: $f(x) = (2\pi\sigma^2)^{-1/2}e^{-(x-\mu)^2/2\sigma^2}$, $E[X] = \mu$, $Var(X) = \sigma^2$

 * The Poisson distribution:  $P(X = x; \lambda) = \frac{\lambda^xe^{-\lambda}}{x!}$, $E[X] = \lambda$, $Var(X) = \lambda$

+## Asymptotics

+* Law of Large Numbers (LLN): the average of iid samples converge to the population means that they are estimating

+* The Central Limit Theorem (CLT): the distribution of average of iid variables (properly normalized) becomes that of a standard normal as the sample size increases

+* Confidence intervals: the quantity $\bar{X} \pm 2\sigma/\sqrt{n}$ is called a $95$% interval for $\mu$

+* The Poisson and binomial case have exact intervals that don't require the CLT